-Here’s how to improve a website to deliver great results for your health or wellness business
+Here’s how to improve your website to get better results

 Before you run away, I’m not necessarily talking about a full redesign.
 I’m talking about getting your website content into shape so that it starts delivering the results you need it to.

 Here are six steps to update your website content and attract more of the right customers.

 1. Check in with your USP – your unique selling proposition

 When you first launched your website, did you think about what sets your business apart from others?